 On December 14, 2012, the REIT entered into an asset management agreement with Starlight (the "Asset Management Agreement").
 Pursuant to the Asset Management Agreement, Starlight provides advisory, asset management and administrative services to the REIT.
-The REIT will be administered and operated by the REIT's Chief Executive Officer and Chief Financial Officer and an experienced team of real estate professionals from Starlight who have diverse backgrounds in the acquisition, divestiture, financing and operation of real estate.
+The REIT will be administered and operated by the REIT's CEO and Chief Financial Officer and an experienced team of real estate professionals from Starlight.